 PaaS can also be used to reduce an application's time to market by automating or completely eliminating housekeeping and maintenance tasks.
 Additionally, PaaS can decrease infrastructure management by helping to reduce the burden of managing scalable infrastructure.
 PaaS removes the complexities of load balancing, scaling and distributing new dependent services.
 Instead of the developers controlling these tasks, the PaaS providers take responsibility.

-Furthermore, with the support that PaaS now provides for newer programming languages and technologies -- such as serverless functions and containers -- developers can use the model to introduce new channels of technical growth.
+With the support that PaaS provides for newer programming languages and technologies, developers can use the model to introduce new channels of technical growth.
+Such as with serverless functions and container technology.
 This is especially relevant to industries where technical change is a slow process, like banking and manufacturing.
 PaaS allows these organizations to adapt to the newest offerings without completely changing their business processes.

 Platform as a service examples